 While we are under COVID-19 restrictions, we will be conducting most of our appointments online or over the phone.
 During the first appointment, we will get to know you and ask questions about the reason for your meeting.
-Together, we will strategize solutions and likely leave with a few to-do list items.
+Together, we will strategize solutions and likely you leave with a few to-do list items.
 Feel free to ask any questions you have in order to make yourself feel more comfortable.
-Together, we may decide to schedule future meetings as needed to resolve your concerns, connect with you resources, and create steps to help you progress through the semester.
+Together, we may decide to schedule future meetings as needed to resolve your concerns, connect you with resources, and create steps to help you progress through the semester.

 Class Deans do not provide treatment or therapy.
 We are academic administrators who help students deal with academic and personal issues by providing support, guidance, advice, advocacy, and referrals.
 You may be working through a myriad of overlapping concerns, which may include counseling services, and we are here to work closely together to assist you.

 We don't want you to give up and stop attending class.
 There are always options, and they vary depending on your particular situation.
 The sooner you talk to us, the better the outcome will be.
-Please do not wait until the end of the semester out of fear, schedule your appointment today.
+Please do not wait until the end of the semester out of fear; schedule your appointment today.

-Over 3,000 Early Warning System (EWS) reports are sent each semester.
+Over 3,000 Electronic Warning System (EWS) reports are sent each semester.
 We reach out to students who may be struggling in multiple courses or where the professor is concerned you might be failing the course.
 You may feel that you have it under control, but we are here to help.
 Respond to your Class Dean and tap into our resources and together, we can create a plan to get you back on track.
 We have talked to thousands of students in your situation and likely have resources and advice which may be helpful.